nella-paulmanal/data-engineering/databricks/team-collaboration-free-edition.md

 ## 17. Start the Next Task

-When starting another task, pull the latest version of `main` again.

-This keeps everyone's Git-managed project up to date.
+When starting another task, pull the latest version of `main` again to keep everyone's Git-managed project up to date.

 The cycle repeats: